Dallas County, Arkansas: 2000 census

 There were 3,519 households, out of which 29.60% had children under the age of 18 living with them, 51.00% were married couples living together, 13.80% had a female householder with no husband present, and 30.90% were non-families.
 28.30% of all households were made up of individuals, and 13.90% had someone living alone who was 65 years of age or older.
 The average household size was 2.48 and the average family size was 3.03.

 In the county, the population was spread out, with 26.20% under the age of 18, 8.30% from 18 to 24, 24.50% from 25 to 44, 24.10% from 45 to 64, and 17.00% who were 65 years of age or older.
 The median age was 38 years.
 For every 100 females there were 94.30 males.
 For every 100 females age 18 and over, there were 91.90 males.

 The median income for a household in the county was $26,608, and the median income for a family was $32,630.
 Males had a median income of $28,538 versus $17,884 for females.
 The per capita income for the county was $14,610.
 About 13.30% of families and 18.90% of the population were below the poverty line, including 23.80% of those under age 18 and 20.00% of those age 65 or over.

 Government

+Government

+The county government is a constitutional body granted specific powers by the Constitution of Arkansas and the Arkansas Code.
+The quorum court is the legislative branch of the county government and controls all spending and revenue collection.
+Representatives are called justices of the peace and are elected from county districts every even-numbered year.
+The number of districts in a county vary from nine to fifteen, and district boundaries are drawn by the county election commission.
+The Dallas County Quorum Court has nine members.
+Presiding over quorum court meetings is the county judge, who serves as the chief operating officer of the county.
+The county judge is elected at-large and does not vote in quorum court business, although capable of vetoing quorum court decisions.

+The composition of the Quorum Court following the 2024 elections is 6 Republicans, 2 Democrats, and 1 Independent.
+Justices of the Peace (members) of the Quorum Court following the elections are: